-Research internships are typically done in a UO lab that is not your major advisor's group, but they may be done at another institution with approval of your advisor and the DGS.
-You are encouraged to do your internship outside your focal department, but it may be in the focal department with the approval of your advisor and the ENVS DGS.
+Research internships are typically conducted in a UO lab that is not your major advisor's group, but they may be completed at another institution with approval of your advisor and the Graduate Studies Director.
+You are encouraged to plan an internship outside your focal department, but it may be in the focal department with the approval of your advisor and the ENVS Graduate Studies Director.

 Typically your advisor will assist you in finding an internship.
 The purpose of the research internship is to increase your interdisciplinarity and to provide training in another science specialty (and its techniques) that will be useful for your dissertation research.
 Over the course of one or more terms, you will complete a project based on a written plan designed in advance in consultation with your internship advisor.
 You will complete a write-up of the project results.
-You will meet regularly with your internship advisor and/or with their lab group meetings.
+You will meet regularly with your internship advisor and/or attend their lab group meetings.
 The internship can be completed in year one, year two, or (in rare cases) later in the graduate program.

-• One environmental issues course (4 credits)
+One environmental issues course (4 credits)

-These courses expose Natural Science students to environmental policy issues that engage the sciences, social sciences, culture and values.
+These courses expose Natural Science students to environmental policy issues that engage the sciences, social sciences, culture, and values.
 The course must be at the 500- or 600-level.
 The following courses are approved to meet the environmental issues requirement.
-Other courses may be approved by the ENVS DGS.
+Other courses may be approved by the ENVS Graduate Studies Director.

-- o PPPM 543 Natural Resource Policy - o PS 577 International Environmental Politics - o GEOG 562 Historical and Contemporary Views of the Environment - o GEOG 563 Geography, Law, and the Environment - GEOG 565 Environment and Development
+- o PPPM 543 Natural Resource Policy - o PS 577 International Environmental Politics - o GEOG 562 Historical and Contemporary Views of the Environment - o GEOG 563 Geography, Law, and the Environment - o GEOG 565 Environment and Development